OpenShot/openshot-qt/.github/ISSUE_TEMPLATE/Question.md

 about: Need information, instructions, or help with OpenShot?
 Please verify this question
        has not already been asked: https://github.com/OpenShot/openshot-qt/issues
 labels: Question
-title: Give your question a very descriptive title
+title: Give your question a descriptive title

 ---